East Coast College (Great Yarmouth)

 One year full-time.

-Level 5 in an appropriate subject, such as FdA Social Care Practice, Early Years Practice, CCLD, Dip HE, or HND.
+2018 entry: FdA/FdSc or equivalent Level 5 qualification in an appropriate subject, such as Social Care Practice, Early Years Practice, CCLD, Dip HE, or HND.

 Please see Entry Requirements below.